antonycourtney/tad/NOTES.md

 ### Punch-list items:

 [X] Think about binding affinity of dialect for WebConnection.
 Probably want dialect to live on Schema.
-[ ] Floating point / real formatting (num decimal places) not working on BigQuery data (Iowa liquor db).
+[X] Floating point / real formatting (num decimal places) not working on BigQuery data (Iowa liquor db).
 Why?
-[ ] Add assertive test using a sqlite db file (not a csv) as data source [ ] Optimize SQL construction a bit -- a sequence of projects currently looks very sub-optimal, as do multiple extends.
+[ ] Crash bug when setting formatting for specific column by column name [ ] Add assertive test using a sqlite db file (not a csv) as data source [ ] Optimize SQL construction a bit -- a sequence of projects currently looks very sub-optimal, as do multiple extends.
 Look at bigquery opps with sorted aggtree.